pavedroad-io/pavedroad/assets/templates/assets/README.md

 To add a mew markdown file it is as simple as adding two new files.
 An empty target file must be created in the target directory and the source template file with the same name must be created in the template directory.
-This file name must have the _md_ extension as the makefile attempts to build all of the markdown files in the target directory based on the _md_ extension.
+This file name must have the _md_ extension as the Makefile attempts to build all of the markdown files in the target directory based on the _md_ extension.
-No changes need to be made to any make files.
+No changes need to be made to any Makefile.

 ## Adding New Markdown Directories